saleor/saleor-docs/docs/dashboard-orders.md

 ### How to Cancel a Shipment

 - Click the three dots in the top right corner of a Fulfilled order
-- Select [[Cancel Shipment]] when the pop-up appears, then confirm.
+- Select [[Cancel&nbsp;Shipment]] when the pop-up appears, then confirm.
 Items will be restocked into the Saleor system

 ![Canceling shipment](assets/dashboard-orders/6.jpg)